KittyHeaven/blue_bird/README.md

 * `method`: HTTP method - GET, POST, PUT, PATCH, DELETE
 * `url`: URL route from `phoenix router`
 * `group`: Documentation routes are grouped by a group name (defaults to resource name guessed from the controller name)
+* `resource`: Documentation routes are grouped by the resource (defaults to resource name guessed from the controller name)
 * `title`: Title (can use Blueprint format)
 * `description`: Description (optional, can use Blueprint format)
 * `note`: Note (optional, can use Blueprint format)